cloudlinux/cloudlinux-doc/docs/limits/README.md

 ## WEB interface resource limiting modes

-Ability to manage the limiting modes of user processes started from web interface (e.g. nodejs, ruby and python selectors).
-Configuration allows to disable lve limiting for part of commands or don't limit web commands at all.
+Ability to manage the limiting modes of user processes started from web interface (e.g. Node.JS, Ruby and Python Selectors).
+The configuration allows to disable LVE limiting for some commands or don't limit web commands at all.

-Also, there is a short list of processes, that runs without cagefs in every modes below; they are not affecting security, but we are constantly working on removing them from excludes.
+Also, there is a short list of processes, that runs without CageFS in every modes.
+They are not affecting security, but we are working on removing them from excludes.

 To use it, add the `web_resource_limit_mode` parameter to the `/etc/sysconfig/cloudlinux` file.

 Possible parameter values:

-* `all`: The default option.
-All processes will run inside cagefs and with lve limits being applied.
+* `all`: the default option.
+All processes will run inside CageFS and with LVE limits being applied.
-* `heavy`: There is a list of processes that are considered lightweight.
-In this mode, they will be executed inside cagefs, but no resource limits: cpu, io, memory, numproc.
-List of ligthweight processes is defined by CloudLinux and it's guarantied that user can't bypass lve limits for a long-term.
+* `heavy`: there is a list of processes that are considered lightweight.
+In this mode, they will be executed inside CageFS, but no resource limits: CPU, IO, memory, and NUMPROC.
+List of ligthweight processes is defined by CloudLinux and it's guarantied that user can't bypass LVE limits for a long-term.
-    For example, this mode allows the user to execute the `cloudlinux-selector stop` process, even if the user hit the NUMPROC limit.
+    For example, this mode allows a user to execute the `cloudlinux-selector stop` process, even if the user hits the NUMPROC limit.
-* `unlimited`: All processes will run inside cagefs, but ignore cpu, io, memory, numproc limits.
+* `unlimited`: all processes will run inside CageFS, but ignore CPU, IO, memory, and NUMPROC limits.
 Not recommended for production usage.

 ### Requirements:

 1. CloudLinux OS Shared should be installed on the server
 2. Packages:
     * cagefs package installed